 Certain weather conditions indeed appear

-to increase the risk of migraine, but people still tend to overestimate
+to increase the risk, but people still tend to overestimate

 weather's influence on their headache.
 The most common conditions people